Employee Polygraph Protection Act: Everything You Need to Know

 - Give a photocopy of documents to the employer when results are deceptive.

-- Give the Department of Labor with copies of the same, within seventy-two hours, at the request of the Secretary of Department of Labor, or other authorized person of Department of Labor.
+- Give the Department of Labor with copies of the same, within 72 hours, at the request of the Secretary of Department of Labor, or other authorized person of Department of Labor.

 Prohibitions on the Use of Lie Detectors

 Employers are not allowed to suggest, request, or require that an employee or potential employee take any kind of polygraph (or lie detector) examination.
 In addition, an employer is not allowed to inquire about the results, use, refer to, or accept the results of the test.
 This means that an employer cannot promote, threaten, discipline, discriminate against, discharge, deny employment or threaten any of those actions against a potential employee or a current employee.

 Employers who administer polygraph tests to their employees are restricted in their use by the Employee Polygraph Protection Act.
 Enforcement falls to the DOL (Department of Labor).
 Generally, the act keeps employers from using polygraph tests for screening (prior to employment) or during employment.
 There are exceptions.
 Similar devices to a polygraph are also prohibited by the Act.
 Things like the deceptograph, psychological stress analyzer, voice stress evaluator, or any mechanical device used to make diagnosis as to the dishonesty or honesty of an employee or potential employee.
 These lie detectors are electrical or mechanical devices that records various changes in physical changes to make a diagnostic determination about the genuineness of someone.
 The physical changes can be electrodermal patterns, respiratory, and cardiovascular.